svgeesus/EuroMPE/voltage-ref-LM399.md

 pads over the zener output and over the heater input.
 Besides ESD it also rejects some mains line noise for the case" [Andreas, EEVBlog](https://www.eevblog.com/forum/metrology/lm399-based-10-v-reference/msg620762/#msg620762)

+Kelvin connection to 399

+"I'd go for additional tap (thin wires is ok) for voltage sense.
+So you have 6 wires going out of the LM399 ;)."
+[TiN, EEVBlog](http://www.eevblog.com/forum/metrology/lm399-based-10-v-reference/msg1455785/#msg1455785)

 ## Output conditioning